HN67/srite-bot/README.md

 Type s.help to get a list of commands, Documentation may be poor.

 SriteBot is currently going under heavy development, there is no effort for backwards compatability, and data (such as the economy) has a chance of being reset.

+# self-hosting
+If you are self hosting, you need to change the bot_id in SriteBotDir\SriteBotInfo to your bot token.